Exploring the anisotropic gravitational wave background from all-sky mock gravitational wave event catalogues: Simulation of sources

-To determine the exact time $t(z_\mathrm{obs})$ of the galaxy as it crosses the surface of the past-lightcone between $z_\mathrm{ori}$ and $z_\mathrm{des}$, two assumptions are employed: 1) the galaxy follows a straight-line trajectory between two adjacent snapshots, and 2) the comoving distance could be approximated to increase linearly with cosmic time $t(z)$ during the interval.
+To determine the exact time $t(z_\mathrm{obs})$ of the galaxy as it crosses the surface of the past-lightcone between $z_\mathrm{ori}$ and $z_\mathrm{des}$, two assumptions are employed: (1) the galaxy follows a straight-line trajectory between two adjacent snapshots\footnote{This assumption is widely used \citep[e.g.,][]{2005MNRAS.360..159B, 2007MNRAS.376....2K, 2013MNRAS.429..556M, 2019ApJS..245...26K}.
+Different interpolation methods for galaxy positions between snapshots show nearly identical precision, with small differences (e.g., $\sim 10^{-2}$ Mpc/$h$), as detailed in \citet{2022MNRAS.516.4529S}, that are negligible for our analysis.}, and (2) the comoving distance could be approximated to increase linearly with cosmic time $t(z)$ during the interval.
 These assumptions yield the following two equations:

 Consequently, $t(z_\mathrm{obs})$ corresponds to the time at which the two equations intersect, with the condition that at this intersection $r_\mathrm{obs} = \mathrm{d}_\mathrm{c}(z_\mathrm{obs})$.
-The position of the galaxy and the mean merger rates of merging stellar mass compact binaries within the galaxy could be determined through linear interpolation:
+The position of the galaxy and the mean merger rates of merging stellar-mass compact binaries within the galaxy could be determined through linear interpolation:

 where $i = 0, 1, 2$.
-The right ascension (RA) and declination (DEC) of the galaxy, which denote its directional orientation, are determined under the assumption that the coordinate system of the observer aligns with the equatorial coordinate system.
-By applying the aforementioned procedure to all galaxies with distances to the observer less than $250 \mathrm{Mpc/h}$ in the original catalogue from the GABE-COSMIC methodology, we construct the all-sky mock lightcone GW event catalogue.
-We designate the all-sky mock lightcone GW event catalogue, constructed with the observer positioned at coordinates (0, 0, 0) Mpc/h as described above, as the 'r1' model.
-In addition to the r1 model, we change the observer's location to generate six additional mock catalogues, labeled from 'r2' to 'r7' models.
+The R.A. and decl. of the galaxy, which denote its directional orientation, are determined under the assumption that the coordinate system of the observer aligns with the equatorial coordinate system.
+By applying the aforementioned procedure to all galaxies with distances to the observer less than $250 \mathrm{Mpc/h}$ in the original catalog from the GABE-COSMIC methodology, we construct the all-sky mock lightcone GW event catalog.
+We designate the all-sky mock lightcone GW event catalog, constructed with the observer positioned at coordinates (0, 0, 0) Mpc/h as described above, as the ``r1" model.
+In addition to the r1 model, we change the observer's location to generate six additional mock catalogs, labeled from ``r2" to ``r7" models.
 The coordinates of the observers for these models are detailed in Table. \ref{tab:modelr1r7}.
-We select the r2 model as our fiducial model, as it demonstrates the most significant anisotropy in the merging BBHs among the seven models (see results in Sec. \ref{subsec:The angular power spectra}).
+We select the r2 model as our fiducial model because it demonstrates the most significant anisotropy in the merging BBHs among the seven models (see results in Sec. \ref{subsec:The angular power spectra}).